Clicky

 Commodity vs Non-Commodity content slide by Danny Sullivan of Google at Search Toronto 2026

-Commodity vs Non-Commodity content.
+Commodity vs Non-Commodity content (official advice from Danny Sullivan, Google Search Central, Toronto 2026).
 Credit: JC Chouinard.

 Example: Commodity vs Non-Commodity content: